No photos available

 Taxonomy

-Distribution Map for Sphingius punctatus Deeleman-Reinhold, 2001
+Distribution of Sphingius punctatus Deeleman-Reinhold, 2001

-Singapore, Indonesia (Sumatra, Bali), Thailand.
+Indonesia (Sumatra, Bali), Singapore, Thailand.

 Scroll